safdar-azeem/vue-ssr-lite/README.md

 Middleware receives the current app/router, target and previous route, normalized cookies, domain, authoritative origin, public config, environment flag, and an abort signal.
-Global middleware configured in `server.ts` is statically projected into the browser definition, so its complete dependency graph must be universal and browser-safe.
+Middleware that may run during SSR is statically projected into the browser definition, so its complete dependency graph must remain universal and browser-safe.

+When Core can statically prove that an application declares `render: 'spa'`, its middleware can only execute in the browser (SPA route branches cannot opt back into SSR).
+Core still projects the exact middleware binding and protects the configuration from mutation, but leaves that middleware's ordinary browser dependency graph to Vite.
+No separate client-middleware API is needed.

 Middleware should primarily handle navigation decisions such as authentication, authorization, workspace resolution, redirects, and small route prerequisites.